 Stepping back in time

-Before you start to explore, you are encouraged to sit in actual airplane seats and watch a short film about the museum, where they reveal little-known facts like how the aircraft hangar was assembled from a kit delivered via railroad.
+Before you start exploring, you are encouraged to sit in actual airplane seats and watch a short film about the museum, which reveals little-known facts, such as how the aircraft hangar was assembled from a kit delivered via railroad.
 Once built, it was commissioned as a training facility for dive bomber squadrons in Delaware Bay.
 Following World War II, United States Overseas Airlines operated out of Hangar #1.
 Recently, the Salvatore family restored the hangar and turned it into a museum for everyone to enjoy.

 Exploring the collection

-Once you enter Hangar #1, expect to be there for some time since the entire museum is in front of you on one floor.
-Military buffs will be in awe of the vehicles, boats, and planes that have been in service for the U.S. military at one time.
+Hanger #1 houses the entire museum, where you can spend as much time looking at the exhibits as you like.
+Military buffs will be in awe of the vehicles, boats, and planes that have served the U.S. military at one time.
 What’s even more exciting is that kids can touch here and even get inside them, sparking imaginative play while discovering how they work through fun STEM interactive displays.
 Practice driving skills in the Jeep and pretend to be in the air on big and small fighter planes, including the prized TBM-3E Avenger Torpedo Bomber Warplane and an F6F-3 Hellcat.
-NAS Wildwood has a vast collection of helicopters on display, like the Bell UH-1 Iroquois (AKA “Huey”) and a retired HH-52A from the U.S. Coast Guard, most of which you can explore inside and out (ones that can’t be climbed on are marked off with a sign).
+NAS Wildwood has a vast collection of helicopters on display, such as the Bell UH-1 Iroquois (AKA “Huey”) and a retired HH-52A from the U.S. Coast Guard, most of which you can step inside the cockpit and walk around the perimeter to get a feel of these unique flyers.

 See rare artifacts